WNBL (FM)

 WNBL (107.3 MHz) is a commercial FM radio station licensed to South Bristol, New York, and serving the Rochester metropolitan area.
-It is owned by iHeartMedia and airs an 80's hits radio format, known as Big 107.3.
+It is owned by iHeartMedia and airs an 1980s' hits radio format, known as Big 107.3.
 WNBL is a Class A station, operating at 650 watts.
 WNBL's transmitter is in South Bristol, New York, near the Bristol Mountain Ski Resort.
-The studios and offices are on Chestnut Street in Rochester, at Five Star Bank Plaza.
+The station's studios and offices are on Chestnut Street in Rochester, at Five Star Bank Plaza.

+In addition to its 80's music format WNBL also carries Rochester Knighthawks games.

 History

-This article describes the history of the 107.3 frequency in the Rochester area.
-For the history of radio stations broadcasting from the Bristol Mountain site prior to 2004, see WAIO.

 Early years as Smooth Jazz and Rhythmic CHR

-The station now known as WNBL was granted a construction permit in 1991 as WFUD.
+The station now known as WNBL was granted a construction permit in 1991, as WFUD.
 On January 26, 1996, it signed on as WRCD, licensed to Honeoye Falls.
 WRCD was a sister station to WMAX-FM (now WKGS), operating from the WMAX studios at 412 State Street in downtown Rochester and using a transmitter site in Bloomfield, on the southeastern edge of the Rochester market.
-Under original owner Auburn Cablevision, WRCD used a satellite-delivered Smooth jazz format from Sony's SW programming service.
+Under original owner Auburn Cablevision, WRCD used a satellite-delivered smooth jazz format from Sony's SW programming service.

 In 1997, Auburn Cablevision sold WMAX-FM and WRCD to Jacor Communications.
 On February 19, 1998, at midnight, Jacor rearranged the formats on its new acquisitions.
-WRCD's smooth jazz was replaced by a Rhythmic contemporary format called "Jam'n 107.3."
+WRCD's smooth jazz was replaced by a rhythmic contemporary format called "Jam'n 107.3."
 On March 1, 1998, WRCD changed its call sign to WMAX-FM, as the former WMAX-FM on 106.7 became WYSY.